ZurabShatirishvili/judo-belt-detection-case-study/README.md

 This project was completed as a personal learning exercise.
 Generative AI tools were used to assist with technical planning, code organization, troubleshooting, and documentation drafting.

-The final documentation was reviewed and adapted by the author.
-The complete development conversation is not included in this repository.